cockroachdb/docs/src/current/v24.3/wal-failover.md

 [Install CockroachDB]({% link {{ page.version.version }}/install-cockroachdb-linux.md %}) on each node.

-#### 3. Log Configuration for WAL Failover
+#### 3. Log configuration for WAL failover

-If you are logging to a file-based sink, create a `logs.yaml` file.
+If you are logging to a [file-based sink]({% link {{ page.version.version }}/configure-logs.md %}#output-to-files), create a `logs.yaml` file.
 Later on, you will pass this file to `cockroach start` when starting each node in the cluster.
 Not doing so will negate the positive impact of enabling WAL failover, because writes to the diagnostic logs may block indefinitely during the disk stall, effectively stalling the node.

 {% include {{ page.version.version }}/wal-failover-log-config.md %}